-- Selection Mask: The version 23 of Easy PCB includes a new toolbar with options for instant selection masks for component, routing, shapes and text.
+- Selection Mask: Toolbar with options for instant selection masks for component, routing, shapes and text.

 - Component Rules: The new design technology allows you to define constraints by component areas.
 It also offers an online design rule check for component areas.

 - New SCM and PCB design wizards: The new schematic and PCB design workspaces allow you to create designs more easily than ever.
 Parameters such as layers, powerplanes, solder resist or paste masks can be constructed using simple selections.

 - Smart Gerber Import: Now, Gerber, Excellon or BOMfiles can be imported using a simple drag & drop feature into the intelligent Gerber import window/dialog.